Seniors Lampa, Mihai and Mladenov each win in their final matches in the Red and White.

-As a recipient of the 2011 BIG EAST Conference Coach of the Year award and the owner of a 137-132 record, Eric Rebhuhn enters his 13th season in Queens as one of the most decorated coaches in the history of St. John's men's tennis.
+As a four-time recipient of the BIG EAST Conference Coach of the Year award and the owner of a 189-156 record, Eric Rebhuhn enters his 16th season in Queens as one of the most decorated coaches in the history of St. John's men's tennis.

 Despite injuries that plagued the team throughout the fall season, the 2013 outdoor season saw Rebhuhn's squad go 3-1 in the BIG EAST Championship, including wins over higher seeds Georgetown and DePaul, to take a fifth place.
 The Red Storm was led by its three seniors, including Vasko Mladenov, whom Rebhuhn helped guide to a program record 10-match winning streak at first singles and his second consecutive All-BIG EAST honor.
 The 2013 season was the first time over the last seven years that a Rebhuhn-coached squad did not reach double-digits in victories, a testament to the level of consistency that Rebhuhn has installed during his tenure at SJU.

 The 2012-13 season was preceded by Rebhuhn's most successful season at the helm of the program.
-The Red Storm climbed to a program-best No. 50 in the country and recorded 17 wins for the second consecutive season.
+The Red Storm climbed to a program-best No. 50 in the country and recorded 17 wins for the second consecutive season, while Rebhuhn was rewarded by being named 2011 BIG EAST Conference Coach of the Year.
 Rebhuhn's squad also set program records in wins over ranked opponents (four) and home victories (10).
 St. John's, a No. 3 seed in the BIG EAST Tournament, defeated Marquette in the quarterfinal round and finished in fourth place for the second-straight season.
 Two of Rebhuhn's players, Vasko Mladenov and Ilija Vuci, were named to the All-BIG EAST Conference Team, the most Red Storm players on an All-BIG EAST squad in program history.

 Rebhuhn and the Red Storm took a large step forward in 2010-11, finishing with a program record 17 wins - its six-straight double-digit win season - and a fourth place finish at the BIG EAST Championship.
 St. John's also defeated a program-best three ranked opponents and earned its first national ranking during the campaign - coming in at No. 64 on March 7, 2011.
 Rebhuhn also set a personal coaching milestone in 2011, notching his 100th-career win at St. John's with a 5-2 decision over Dartmouth (Feb.
 18) at the annual ECAC Team Championships.
 The Red Storm has now recorded eight double-digit win campaigns under Rebhuhn.